-Completion of the Merger is subject to customary conditions, including the adoption of the Merger Agreement by HashiCorp's stockholders; the satisfaction of certain domestic and foreign regulatory approvals; the absence of an order or law preventing or materially restraining the consummation of the Merger; and performance by the parties in all material respects of all their obligations under the Merger Agreement.
+The Company's stockholders approved and adopted the Merger Agreement on July 15, 2024.
+Completion of the Merger is subject to customary conditions, including the satisfaction of certain domestic and foreign regulatory approvals; the absence of an order or law preventing or materially restraining the consummation of the Merger; and performance by the parties in all material respects of all their obligations under the Merger Agreement.

-The Merger Agreement includes certain customary termination rights for the Company and IBM.
-Upon termination of the Merger Agreement in certain circumstances, we will be required to pay IBM a termination fee of \$264.2 million.
+The Merger Agreement includes certain customary termination rights for the Company and IBM, including if the Effective Time has not occurred on or before October 24, 2025.
+Upon termination of the Merger Agreement in certain limited circumstances relating to an alternative transaction for the Company, the Company will be required to pay IBM a termination fee of \$264.2 million.

-The foregoing summary of the Merger Agreement and the transactions contemplated thereby does not purport to be complete and is subject to, and qualified in its entirety by, the full text of the Merger Agreement, which is filed as Exhibit 2.1 of the Company's Current Report on Form 8-K filed on April 25, 2024.
+The foregoing summary of the Merger Agreement and the transactions contemplated thereby does not purport to be complete and is subject to, and qualified in its entirety by, the full text of the Merger Agreement, which is filed as Exhibit 2.1 of the Company's Current Report on Form 8-K filed on April 25, 2024 and incorporated herein by reference.

-Other than transaction expenses associated with the proposed Merger of \$12.8 million recorded in general and administrative expense in the accompanying condensed consolidated statements of operations for the quarter ended April 30, 2024, the terms of the Merger Agreement did not impact the Company's condensed consolidated financial statements for the quarter ended April 30, 2024.
+Other than transaction expenses associated with the proposed Merger of \$22.1 million recorded in general and administrative expense in the accompanying condensed consolidated statements of operations for the nine months ended October 31, 2024, the terms of the Merger Agreement did not impact the Company's condensed consolidated financial statements for the nine months ended October 31, 2024.